VlaK0r/tt-rss/README.md

 Tiny Tiny RSS
 =============

+[TEST]

 Web-based news feed aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.

 http://tt-rss.org